Crayder/SA-MP-Concepts/Filterscripts/Sudoku.md

-##SUDOKU MINIGAME USING BACK TRACE ALGORITHM.
+##SUDOKU MINIGAME USING BACK TRACK ALGORITHM.

 ###Concept
 In this mini game the player should be given a sudoku with time limit or not.The sudoku can be created with a matrix.Some text draw work